markdabe912/hybrid_cnn_vit/README.md

 ---

+Before running any part of this project, make sure your environment is properly prepared.
+Follow the steps below to set up the dataset, install dependencies, and ensure everything is ready for execution.

-Download the image -- download_dataset.sh
+1) Download the image -- download_dataset.sh
+Before launching the main pipeline, you must download and prepare the Chest X-ray dataset.

-Install Dependencies -- requirements.txt
+3) Install Dependencies -- requirements.txt
+Before running the training, evaluation, or preprocessing scripts, you should install all required Python packages.
 ---

 ## 1. `dataset.py` — Dataset & Label Encoding